INSURING YOUR CAR

 Buying a car at an online auction: Your handy guide

-You may not be able to head to your local car auction in person right now, but many auction houses have taken them online — and they’re easier to navigate than you think.
-In some cases, online auctions offer more choice, as several are combined from different states.
+If you’re not able to head to your local car auction in person, some auction houses do them online — and they’re easier to navigate than you think.
+In some cases, online auctions offer more choice, as several may be combined from different states.

 How do online auctions work?